martianfield/iceworm/README.md

 # Iceworm

-A lightweight object mapping and validation library.
+A lightweight object validation and patching library.

-## Getting started
+## Quickstart

 Install iceworm using npm: